fbonds/illadvised/START_HERE.md

 - Troubleshooting tips

 ### ✅ All Features Requested
-- ✅ Dual camera recording
+- ✅ Dual camera recording (capture destruction from both angles)
-- ✅ GPS location tracking
+- ✅ GPS location tracking (where did it meet its end?)
-- ✅ Altitude (GPS + barometric)
+- ✅ Altitude (GPS + barometric) (how far did it fall?)
-- ✅ Speed in MPH
+- ✅ Speed in MPH (how fast was it going?)
-- ✅ Compass heading
+- ✅ Compass heading (which direction?)
-- ✅ Phone orientation (roll, pitch, yaw)
+- ✅ Phone orientation (roll, pitch, yaw) (was it tumbling?)
-- ✅ Acceleration (3-axis)
+- ✅ Acceleration (3-axis) (how many g-forces?)
-- ✅ Rotation rate
+- ✅ Rotation rate (how fast did it spin?)
-- ✅ Magnetic field
+- ✅ Magnetic field (any interesting interference?)
-- ✅ Ambient pressure
+- ✅ Ambient pressure (for altitude verification)
-- ✅ Step counter
+- ✅ Step counter (if you walked it to its doom)
-- ✅ Social media streaming framework
+- ✅ Social media streaming framework (share the destruction live!)
-- ✅ Real-time overlay display
+- ✅ Real-time overlay display (all data visible on video)

 ---